 EDUC 421.
 Literacy and Language Development in Young Children.
 3 Credits.

 Acquisition of reading skills and development of language in preschool through primary grades; analysis of instructional and diagnostic strategies for listening and reading comprehension, vocabulary development, word identification strategies and approaches to beginning reading.
-P: Educ 361 or Hum Dev 331.
+Field experience required.